Tracks and Trails

 Didier Tremoliéres is inside.

 The music is fresh and clean; music of the mountains.
 It fills the room with the clarity of frankincense.
-Didier brings croissants, and coffee in earthenware bowls.
+Didier brings croissants, and coffee in earthenware bowls -and two fried eggs on a silver platter.
 Outside the window, rooftops cascade down the hillside towards a forest of mountain peaks.

 “What is that music you’re playing?”